gsanchit01/myfoundationbank/README.md

 view all requests for cheque book made by customers.
 It will also enable an employee to specify whether a cheque book has been dispatched or not.

-Change password: This feature will allow employees to change their passwords.
+Change password: By his feature the password of employee can be change by them.

 # Administrator interface